 This is completely dependent on your in-comings and outgoings.
 Deposits are typically 10-20% of the cost of your selected home, so you’ll need roughly that, plus the ability to ‘service the loan’ (the ability to pay off your mortgage at a steady rate through a full-time job etc.).

-To find out more about your financial position or to develop a savings plan, give the team at National Pacific Finance a bell on 1300 367 721, or speak to your preferred bank or broker as soon as you can.
+To find out more about your financial position or to develop a savings plan, give the team at Livi Lending a bell on 1300 367 721, or speak to your preferred bank or broker as soon as you can.

 Townhouses are a style of multi-floor home that share one or two walls with adjacent homes, but they have their own entrances.
 We have a partner company Burbank Urban that offers this type of home solution as well as apartments.